quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Get Started.rst

 For Quanser Interactive Labs to work with Python, certain base level Quanser API libraries are required.

-.. admonition:: Attention Windows Users
+.. admonition:: Attention Windows & MacOS Users

-    On Windows, the required Quanser API libraries are included with your QUARC installation, and hence, you will need to have QUARC installed before running the following command.
+    On Windows and MACOS computers, the required Quanser API libraries are included with your Quanser Interactive Labs installation, and hence, you will need to have Quanser Interactive Labs installed before running the following command.

-    Make sure the files in the QUARC python folder below have the same date as the date in the following code below before running it.
+    Make sure the files in the QUARC python folder below have the same date (for example 2022.4.29) as the date in the following code below before running it.
+    To find this go to program files and find the Quanser/QUARC/python directory.

 .. tabs::
     .. code-tab:: console Windows